dogaegeozden/ghostsurf/README.md

 Ghostsurf is a desktop application which redirects your internet traffic over tor.
 You can use it to stay anonymous while you are online.
 Make sure to read the major flaws section.

 ## MAJOR FLAWS
-It's redirecting the root user's traffic.
+It is not redirecting the root user's traffic.
 You can see this by executing the following command from your terminal -> sudo curl ifconfig.io

 ## INSTALLATION
 1) Install the dependencies: ```apt install tor bleachbit netfilter-persistent iptables-persistent -y```